-Order and priority · Cloudflare Firewall Rules docs
+Order and priority

 Cloudflare Firewall Rules is part of a larger evaluation chain for HTTP requests, as illustrated in the diagram below (click the image to view a larger version).
 For example, Firewall Rules only evaluates requests that first clear IP Access Rules.
 If a request is blocked by a rule at any stage in the chain, Cloudflare does not evaluate the request further.

-By default, Cloudflare evaluates firewall rules in list order, where rules are evaluated in the order they appear in the Firewall Rules Rules List.
+By default, Cloudflare evaluates firewall rules in list order, where rules are evaluated in the order they appear in the firewall rules list.
 List ordering is convenient when working with small numbers of rules because you can manage their order by dragging and dropping them into position.
 However, as the number of rules grows, managing rules in list order becomes difficult.
 This is where priority order comes into play.

 When priority ordering is enabled, Cloudflare evaluates firewall rules in order of their priority number, starting with the lowest.
 If a request matches two rules with the same priority, action precedence is used to resolve the tie.
+In this case, only the action of the rule with the highest precedence is executed, unless that action is Log or Bypass (refer to Firewall rules actions for details).
 Priority ordering makes it a lot easier to manage large numbers of firewall rules, and once the number of rules passes 200, Cloudflare requires it.

 Managing rule evaluation by list order

 Users with relatively small numbers of firewall rules (no more than 200) will find that list ordering is enabled by default.
-When list ordering is enabled, the Rules List allows you to drag and drop firewall rules into position, as shown below:
+When list ordering is enabled, the rules list allows you to drag and drop firewall rules into position, as shown below:

 Once there are more than 200 total rules, including inactive rules, you must manage evaluation using priority ordering.
-When you cross this threshold, the Firewall Rules interface automatically switches to priority ordering.
+When you cross this threshold, the firewall rules interface automatically switches to priority ordering.

 Managing rule evaluation by priority order

-Although priority ordering is enabled automatically when the number of active and inactive firewall rules exceeds 200, you can manually enable priority ordering at any time from the Rules List.
-To manually enable priority ordering, click Ordering and then select the Priority Numbers radio button, as shown below:
+Although priority ordering is enabled automatically when the number of active and inactive firewall rules exceeds 200, you can manually enable priority ordering at any time from the rules list.

+Cloudflare Firewall Rules does not impose default priorities, and you are not required to set a priority for every rule.

 Once priority ordering is enabled, you can set a priority number for each firewall rule.

-To set the priority number for a firewall rule, follow these steps:
+To set the priority number for a firewall rule:

-Locate the desired rule in the Rules List and click the associated Edit button (wrench icon).
+Locate the desired rule in the rules list and click Edit (wrench icon).

-Locate the Priority field and enter a positive integer value.
+In the Edit firewall rule panel, enter a positive integer value in Priority.

-- Click Save to commit your changes and return to the Rules List.
+Click Save to commit your changes and return to the rules list.

 The Priority column displays the priority value for each rule.